cldf-datasets/barlowhandandfive/maps/README.md

 ## What is the numeral system?

-The values for this parameter are taken from Barlow 2023, "Papuan-Austronesian contact and the spread of numeral systems in Melanesia".
+The values for this parameter are taken from Barlow (2023), “Papuan-Austronesian contact and the spread of numeral systems in Melanesia”.

 &nbsp; | Value | Count | Description
 --- | --- | ---:| ---